Sneak peeks!

 And so, thank you.

-The original Austin Java group in 2011
+The original Austin Java group had a reunion in 2011

 Shutting out the world, 30 days at a time